+Although our approach is geared towards the loop closure scenario, its usage is not restricted to it.
+A hierarchical structure of this form could be built on top of any histogram-based representation of images where some proxy of topology is available.
+In more general settings when a temporal stream of images is unavailable, extra labeling information, such as geotags, class labels, or textual annotations could be used.
+A hierarchy can be constructed using affinity between these alternate forms of metadata, provided that affinity implies proximity in the solution space.
+We test this using two publicly available image retrieval benchmarks: {\em ukbench}~\cite{nister2006scalable} and {\em INRIA Holidays}~\cite{jegou2008hamming}.

-\textbf{ukbench}~\footnote{\url{http://vis.uky.edu/~stewe/ukbench/}} consists of 2550 groups of 4 images each (10200 total).
-The 4 images in each group contain the same object or location, but under different viewpoint, rotation, scale and lighting conditions.
-We use the same evaluation protocol available on the authors' website: count how many of 4 images are top-4 when using a query image from that set of four images.
-We use the pre-computed visual words provided by the authors, which are quantized SIFT descriptors using a 1M vocabulary.
+{\bf ukbench}~\footnote{ \url{http://vis.uky.edu/~stewe/ukbench/}} consists of 2550 groups of 4 images each (10200 total).
+Each group contains the same object under different viewpoint, rotation, scale and lighting conditions.
+We use the same evaluation protocol provided by the author: Count how many of 4 images are top-4 when using a query image from that set of four images.
+We use pre-computed visual words provided by the authors, which are quantized SIFT descriptors using a 1M vocabulary.

-\textbf{INRIA Holidays dataset}~\footnote{\url{https://lear.inrialpes.fr/~jegou/data.php}} contains 500 image groups (1491 total), each of which represents a distinct scene or object under different rotations, viewpoint and illumination changes, blurring, etc. The dataset covers a very large variety of scene types (natural, man-made, water and fire effects, etc)\cut{and images are in high resolution}.
-Performance is measured by mean average precision (mAP) averaged over all 500 queries.
-In our experiments, we use the 4.5 million SIFT descriptors and 100k vocabulary provided by the authors to construct a BoW for each image.
+{\bf INRIA Holidays}~\footnote{ \url{https://lear.inrialpes.fr/~jegou/data.php}} contains 500 image groups (1491 total), each of which represents a distinct scene under different rotations, viewpoint and illumination changes, blurring, etc. Performance is measured by mean average precision (mAP) averaged over all 500 queries.
+We use the 4.5 million SIFT descriptors and 100K vocabulary provided by the authors.